DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 #### Network Culture

-The word 'digital' is strongly associated with the development first of the Internet and then of the web.
+The word 'digital' is strongly associated with the development first of the internet and then of the web.
 Digital culture is undoubtedly a network culture, as we can see by the large number of scholarly works dedicated to the subject.[^06chapter5_15] Ideas such as contribution, sharing, connectivity, collaboration, etc., which are so present in today's